 Go to Symbol

 You can navigate symbols inside a file with ⇧⌘O (Windows, Linux Ctrl+Shift+O).
 By typing : the symbols will be grouped by category.
-Just press Up or Down and navigate to the place you want.
+Press Up or Down and navigate to the place you want.

 Open symbol by name

 Some languages support jumping to a symbol across files with ⌘T (Windows, Linux Ctrl+T).
-Just type the first letter of a type you want to navigate to, regardless of which file contains it, and press Enter.
+Type the first letter of a type you want to navigate to, regardless of which file contains it, and press Enter.

 We think there's nothing worse than a big context switch when all you want is to quickly check something.
 That's why we support peeked editors.
-When you execute a Find All References search (via ⇧F12 (Windows, Linux Shift+F12)), or a Peek Definition (via ⌥F12 (Windows Alt+F12, Linux Ctrl+Shift+F10)), we embed the result inline:
+When you execute a Go to References search (via ⇧F12 (Windows, Linux Shift+F12)), or a Peek Definition (via ⌥F12 (Windows Alt+F12, Linux Ctrl+Shift+F10)), we embed the result inline:

 You can navigate between different references in the peeked editor and make quick edits right there.
 Clicking on the peeked editor filename or double-clicking in the result list will open the reference in the outer editor.